The Product Compass

 This is the industry baseline.
 It’s used by virtually all commercial LLM agents, coding agents, and by default in all agentic frameworks such as n8n, LangChain, LangGraph.

-You can test it with different LLMs using OpenRouter.
+You can test it with different models using OpenRouter.
 That’s the cheapest way to compare different LLMs without multiple subscriptions or hosting models yourself.

 Short demo (I ran a prompt to compare three LLMs):